offby1/django-simple-deploy/docs/maintaining/updating_docs.md

 There are four main audiences for the documentation:

-- **End users**: People who want to use `simple_deploy` to deploy a project, and don't care about the internals of the project.
+- **End users**: People who want to use `django-simple-deploy` to deploy a project, and don't care about the internals of the project.
-- **Authors and creators**: People who want to use `simple_deploy` to teach others how to deploy and work with Django projects.
+- **Authors and creators**: People who want to use `django-simple-deploy` to teach others how to deploy and work with Django projects.
-- **Developers**: People who want to help develop `simple_deploy`, and keep it up to date.
-These are people who are working on `simple_deploy` locally, and who submit PRs to the project.
+- **Developers**: People who want to help develop `django-simple-deploy`, and keep it up to date.
+These are people who are working on `django-simple-deploy` locally, and who submit PRs to the project.
 - **Maintainers**: People who are managing the long-term development and stability of the project.
 These are people who can merge PRs and make new releases.

 All documentation should target one or more of these specific groups.